wizyoung/YOLOv3_TensorFlow/README.md

 Then the converted TensorFlow checkpoint file will be saved to `./data/darknet_weights/` directory.

-You can also download the converted TensorFlow checkpoint file by me via [Google Drive link](https://drive.google.com/drive/folders/1mXbNgNxyXPi7JNsnBaxEv1-nWr7SVoQt?usp=sharing) and then place it to the same directory.
+You can also download the converted TensorFlow checkpoint file by me via [[Google Drive link](https://drive.google.com/drive/folders/1mXbNgNxyXPi7JNsnBaxEv1-nWr7SVoQt?usp=sharing)] or [[Github Release](https://github.com/wizyoung/YOLOv3_TensorFlow/releases/)]and then place it to the same directory.

 ### 4. Running demos